 Scalability is another factor that tips the scales in the favor of dedicated hosting.
 Again, while you can modify the amount of certain resources in shared hosting, there literally is no end to the amount of customization in a dedicated host.

 The third major aspect that works in the favor of dedicated hosting is security.
 Again, this doesn’t mean that you don’t get any security advantages with shared hosting, but they aren’t as comprehensive and well-rounded as in the case of dedicated hosting.

 However, the one area where shared hosting clearly outscores dedicated hosting is cost.
 There is a considerable difference in price between the two types of hosting plans, which renders dedicated hosting outside the scope of several types of small-scale deployments.
-Add to it the level of skills you need to effectively manage a dedicated host, it’s no surprise that virtually all beginners decide to trade the advantages of dedicated hosting for the convenience of shared hosting.
+It’s no surprise that virtually all beginners decide to trade the advantages of dedicated hosting for the convenience of shared hosting.

 Choosing a hosting package for your website is an important decision.
 The correct package will allow your website to perform with the optimal speed and performance.

 Shared hosting is the least expensive option and is known as being the easiest to get started with.
 It is generally the perfect hosting package for smaller websites.

 Dedicated hosting brings a lot of power and flexibility to the table, but also comes with responsibility.
 It is not the right hosting package for every website, but it is worth it for those who need complete control.